coffeeinoffice/coffeeinoffice.github.io/_posts/2025-10-22-using-github-repo-for-notes.md

 Anyhow, I was looking for an option that solves my issues #1 and #2 and ideally I can deal also with issue #3 with a new setup.

-## My current idea with GitHub and Markdown
+## My current idea is to use GitHub and Markdown

 Since I'm working in IT and I like dealing with coding and technology I wanted to explore a more none-fancy tool way.
 Some of you might be familiar with GitHub and Markdown and some not.
 Don't worry I will not try to explain in depth what each of these words mean but I try to give you an idea, how these two "tools" could help me with my three issues.